Harbeylefty/contact-form-project/README.md

-Serverless Contact Form with AWS: Lambda, DynamoDB, API Gateway, and SNS Project Overview
+Serverless Contact Form with AWS
-This project is a serverless contact form system that processes user submissions without managing servers.
-It uses AWS Lambda, API Gateway, DynamoDB, and SNS to handle data, store it securely, and send real-time notifications.
-Submissions are captured, saved to DynamoDB, and an admin notification is sent via SNS.
-The system is scalable, low-maintenance, and secure, using IAM roles with least privilege.
+A serverless contact form using AWS Lambda, API Gateway, DynamoDB, and SNS to capture submissions, store them securely, and send admin notifications.
+Built for my portfolio to showcase DevOps skills.
-Highlights
+Architecture

+Features

-Captures user form submissions
+S3-hosted frontend (index.html) for form submissions
-API Gateway triggers Lambda on form submission
+API Gateway and Lambda (Python) for processing DynamoDB (ContactFormSubmissions) for storage
-Lambda processes and stores data in DynamoDB
-SNS sends real-time email notifications to the admin Secures access with IAM roles following least privilege
+SNS (ContactFormTopic) for email notifications
+IAM roles with least privilege for security
+Runs in AWS free tier

 Prerequisites

 AWS Account
-Basic knowledge of AWS services (Lambda, API Gateway, IAM, DynamoDB, SNS, S3) Familiarity with Python for the Lambda function Ability to manage IAM roles, policies, and resources Understanding of CORS and HTTP basics for API Gateway
+Basic knowledge of AWS (Lambda, API Gateway, IAM, DynamoDB, SNS, S3) Familiarity with Python
+Understanding of CORS and HTTP basics

-Setup Instructions
+Setup
-Follow these steps to set up the project, creating resources in the order they’re needed.
-Clone the Repository
+Clone the repo:
-Clone this repository to get started:
 git clone https://github.com/Harbeylefty/contact-form-project.git
 cd contact-form-project

-Create DynamoDB Table
+1. DynamoDB Table
-Create a DynamoDB table to store form submissions:

-Go to DynamoDB in the AWS Console.
-Click Create table.
+In DynamoDB, create a table:
-Name: ContactFormSubmissions.
+Name: ContactFormSubmissions
-Partition Key: submissionId (String).
+Partition Key: submissionId (String)
-Use default settings with on-demand billing mode.
+Use default settings (on-demand billing)
-Click Create table.

-Create SNS Topic
-Set up an SNS topic for admin notifications:

-Go to SNS in the AWS Console.
-Click Create topic, select Standard type.
-Name: ContactFormTopic.
-Click Create topic.

-Add Subscription to the SNS Topic
+2. SNS Topic

-In SNS, click Create subscription.
+In SNS, create a topic:
-Select the ContactFormTopic ARN.
-Protocol: Email (or SMS if preferred).
-Endpoint: Enter your email address (or phone number for SMS).
-Click Create subscription.
+Name: ContactFormTopic (Standard type)

-Confirm the subscription via the email link sent to you.
+Add an email subscription and confirm via the email link.

-Set Up IAM Role and Permissions for Lambda
+3. IAM Role for Lambda
-Create an IAM role for Lambda with the necessary permissions.
-Create IAM Policy

-Go to IAM in the AWS Console.
-Click Policies > Create policy.
-In the JSON editor, paste:
+In IAM, create a policy (ContactFormPermissions):

 {
     "Version": "2012-10-17",